Community Conversations: Introduction for the Public

 It would be necessary to have a facilitator who has no other agenda than keeping people focused on their mission which is making progress in solidarity, who prioritizes ethical values as well as considerate and constructive interaction over “efficient business”, and who can practically guide the process of consultation.

-At the beginning of each meeting, the facilitator should remind everyone about the ethical foundation of the process – to work for solidarity within the community, with having global solidarity in mind, as well as solidarity with future generations.
+At the beginning of each meeting, the facilitator should remind everyone about the ethical foundation of the process – to work for solidarity within the community, while having global solidarity in mind, as well as solidarity with future generations.
 Everyone must put the well-being of all people before their personal interests.

 Such conversations would be ongoing, reflecting on progress made, and assessing current conditions, always open to adjusting actions and to shifting priorities as needed.